-As restructured, the Company is an emerging specialty pharmaceutical company primarily engaged in research, development and manufacture of innovative abuse deterrent formulations ("AversionTM Technology") intended for use in orally administered opioid-containing pharmaceutical products.
-In addition, to a lesser extent, during 2004 and early 2005 the Company was engaged in research, development and manufacture of proprietary, high-yield, short cycle time, environmentally sensitive opioid synthesis processes (the "Opioid Synthesis Technologies" and, collectively with the AversionTM Technology, the "Technologies") intended for use in the commercial production of certain bulk opioid active pharmaceutical ingredients ("APIs").
+As restructured, the Company is an emerging specialty pharmaceutical company primarily engaged in research and development of proprietary abuse deterrent formulation technologies ("Aversion TM Technology") intended to deter the abuse of orally administered opioid analgesic products.
+In addition, to a lesser extent, during 2004 and early 2005, the Company was engaged in research, development and manufacture of proprietary, high-yield, short cycle time, environmentally sensitive opioid synthesis processes (the "Opioid Synthesis Technologies" and, collectively with the Aversion TM Technology, the "Technologies") intended for use in the commercial production of certain bulk opioid active pharmaceutical ingredients ("APIs").
 The Company has suspended further development and commercialization efforts relating to the Opioid Synthesis Technologies.
 The Company expects to re-evaluate the development and commercialization of the Opioid Synthesis Technologies after the Administrative Law Judge's determination relating to the Company's Import Registration.